hmignon/P13_mignon_helene/README.en.md

 # Deployment

 ## Prerequisites
-In order to perform the deployment and continuous integration of the app, the following accounts are required :
+In order to perform the deployment and continuous integration of the app, the following accounts are required:

 - [GitHub](https://github.com/) account
 - [CircleCI](https://circleci.com) account (linked to GitHub account)